TobitSoftware/chayns-toolkit/website/docs/configuration/output.md

         /**
          * Enables and configures the React Compiler.
          *
+         * Prefer configuring this option explicitly.
+         *
-         * By default, the compiler is automatically enabled when
+         * For compatibility, the compiler is still automatically enabled when
-         * `babel-plugin-react-compiler` is installed.
+         * `babel-plugin-react-compiler` is installed and this option is omitted.
+         * This fallback is deprecated and will be removed in a future version.
          *
          * Use `false` to disable that auto-enable behavior, `true` to force it on,
          * or provide an object to configure it explicitly.